swillims/rovalyswe6733/README.md

 -  Story Point Estimation

 # Backlog Item Ordering
+Back log of items found at <a href="https://trello.com/b/vpFGW9uC/swe-6733">Trello</a>
+- Account Creation
+- User Story: As a potential user, I would like to start using the Rovaly App
+- Description: Creates a database entity for the user.
+Password should be hashed but not a requirement.
+- Story Point Estimation: 2

+- aaaa

+# Backlog Item Ordering
 We used the MoSCoW method to order backlog items based on.
 - Technical dependencies
 - Value to user
 - Implementation complexity